• Skip to primary navigation

 Sausages cooking in Prague, Czech Republic

 Beef sausage, garlic sausage, pork and herb, spicy links, wild boar, deer sausage, there is no shortage of variety in Prague.
-Clearly, this is the perfect stop for vegans.
 Top it off with some sauerkraut, red cabbage, mustard, or whatever your heart desires!
 70 kc -120 kc ($3-$5).
+Keep your eyes peeled for the sausage stands.

 5. Goulash